maxjerdee/pairwise-ranking/docs/source/usage.rst

 Loading data
 ------------

-Match data may be imported from a variety of formats: .gml files, adjacency matrices, and lists of matches.
+Match data may be imported from a variety of formats:
+.gml files, adjacency matrices, and lists of matches.
 The function ``ranking.read_match_list()`` attempts to import the data in these formats.
+Examples of data sets are given in the ``\data`` folder, and are cited in :doc:`data`.

 .. autofunction:: ranking.read_match_list()